hgrafa/hgrafa/README.md

  * ⚡ Check out some of my classes materials at [Hoogle Repositories](https://github.com/Hoogle-Education)
  * 🔥 Bootcamp(s) that I'm current leading: [Sharp Coders](https://github.com/imalearningplace-education/Sharp-Coders-bootcamp)
- * 🤘 Working on a youtube video content (Comming soon!)
+ * 🤘 Working on a youtube video content (Coming soon!)

  ### Work and Where to find me